The good parent versus the garden!

 A succulent annual.
 Great in salads.
 Common Purslane has some health benefits.

-Usually brightly coloured and aromatic family of flowering plants.
+A brightly coloured and aromatic family of flowering plants.
 Salvias are not usually toxic, but some reactions may ensue if eaten.

 A flowering shrub with white or pink bracts.
 Spiraea has been used in traditional medicine and is not considered to be toxic.